shobhit9sept/GSOC---ML4SCI---DeepLense-Task/README.md

 ---

-## Task I: Image Classification using PyTorch/Keras
+## Task I: Image Classification using PyTorch

 ### Approach
 I fine-tuned **ViT-base-patch16-224** for the strong lensing image classification task using the provided dataset, which contains **10K images per class**.